jacbac/bibliotech/source/posts/post-install-linux-distrib.html.md

 Tested OK on

 * Ubuntu 13.10 with Gnome 3
-* Debian 7.2 Wheezy with Gnome 3
+* Debian 7.2 Wheezy with Gnome 3 (somes install differ, so google it if it don't work)

 ## Let's start !